rupanshusoi/meshfree_solver_regent/README.md

 All tests were done with the `Control Replication` branch of Legion at `0baf4f44b2e744af26565e2b36dba7fea386d857` installed with OpenMP support.

 ## Usage

+### Input File Generation
+Most input files can't be provided here due to GitHub's file size contraints.
+The `scripts` directory contains various pre-processing scripts to transform files output from the [partitioner](https://github.com/Nischay-Pro/mfpre) to the correct format, but the entire process is somewhat clunky:

+- Run `part.py` on the partitioner output to generate a grid file
+- Run `bitmask-regent.py` on the partitioner output to generate a bitmask file
+- Run `bitmask-sort.py` on the output of the above two steps to sort the grid according to the bitmask (this is done to compact memory instances).
+This generates the final input file.

+### Sample Input File
+The finest grid file (40 M points) `partGrid40M_16_b` can be downloaded [here](https://drive.google.com/drive/folders/1iqPZOxj0UBDS3u6mv-CAHdOgbhXKAIYN).
+It has been partitioned into 16 subgrids by METIS.
+The code has already been configured for this particular file, so you just need to put it inside the `grids` sub-directory.

+### Code Setup
 Most parameters, including number of partitions, input file path, physical constants etc, can be configured inside `src/config.rg`.
+Please ensure that the correct file path and number of partitions is specified.

+### Execution
 To run, do ```python3 ../legion/language/regent.py src/meshfree_solver.rg``` followed by the required flags.
 We document some useful flags below.
 It is generally recommended to launch a single Regent (Legion) process per node.

 | SNo. | Flag               | Effect                                       |
 |------|--------------------|----------------------------------------------|